 If you genuinely want to see your employees flourish, you’ll build a culture of mentorship.
 This will allow your company to become a place of connection and growth.
 Moreover, it’ll signal that you care about your workers’ professional aspirations.
 And, in turn, your top talent will be more loyal to your company.

 4. Encourage Balanced Development

-We often identify top talent based upon certain strengths and skill-sets they’ve displayed.
-For example, an individual might be an amazing wordsmith or excel at data analytics.
-And those are the areas in which a company might decide to provide further training.
-However, if you really want to invest in an employee, you’ll help them develop skills in other areas.
-That way they can hone weaknesses and become more well-rounded.
-In turn, they are likely to become better managers and they’ll avoid relying solely on their core strengths.
+We often identify top talent based on specific strengths and skill sets they’ve displayed.
+For example, an individual might be a fantastic wordsmith or excel at data analytics.
+And those areas where a company might decide to provide further training.
+However, if you want to invest in an employee, you’ll help them develop skills in other areas.
+That way, they can hone their weaknesses and become more well-rounded.
+They will likely become better managers relying solely on their core strengths.

 5. Reinforce Values and Missions

-You want your future managers and top talent to display values that are in line with the company.
-Moreover, they should fully understand and embrace the firm’s mission and recognize the role their own job plays in fulfilling those goals.
+You want your future managers and top talent to display values that align with the company.
+Moreover, they should fully understand and embrace the firm’s mission and recognize their job’s rolling those goals.
 This allows everyone to see the importance of their position.
-And it both affirms the company’s message and makes it easier to relay said message.
+And it affirms the company’s message and makes it easier to relay.

 6. Hold Regular Reviews/Evaluations

 It’s critical to check in with your employees at regular intervals.
-This way you can assess their progress and see how they’re feeling.
+This way, you can assess their progress and see their feelings.
 Are they happy?
 Are they feeling stymied?
 You can discuss their personal growth and evaluate their vision for their professional future.
 Additionally, this offers you the opportunity to provide invaluable feedback.
 You may address performance metrics and illuminate areas in which they are excelling and those in which they might need improvement.